 The data for analysis have been taken from among those prose passages which are recommended by the Iranian Higher Education authorities, and are particularly restricted to

-(i) Indian Camp by Ernest Hemingway
+- (i) "Indian Camp" by Ernest Hemingway - (ii) Lord of the Flies by William Golding

 (These are only the data for a detailed systematic analysis.
 Selections of several other texts will be used in various places throughout the thesis.)